Public House, inn, alehouse, tavern, pothouse, beer house, boozer, local, gin palace, saloon, honky-tonk, shebeen, snug, taproom…

 The following item from 1841 refers to the landlord of the Rose and Crown.
 PARDON ASKED – I, Jonas Sykes of Deanhouse, having slandered, and injured the Character of Moses Sykes, of Netherthong, by circulating a false Report respecting a crime he was not guilty of; I hereby declare that there is no truth in the Statement that I made.
-I beg his Pardon for so doing and he has kindly consented to foregoe all proceeedings by my publicly acknowleging myself in error, and paying all expense of advertising the same.
+I beg his Pardon for so doing and he has kindly consented to forego all proceedings by my publicly acknowledging myself in error, and paying all expense of advertising the same.

 Witnesses: George Sykes, John Mallinson.